-Some people call this a boom downhaul, which I suppose is technically correct, but I call it a tie-down since it isn’t as easy to trim as what I’ll be describing and it would be confusing to call them both the same thing.
+Some people call this simple arrangement a boom downhaul, which I suppose is technically correct, but I call it a tie-down since it isn’t as easy to trim as what I’m going to describe and it would be confusing to call them both the same thing.

 This project is a true boom downhaul that makes it so easy to trim from the cockpit, even while under sail, that it can become a regular part of trimming the mainsail.

-A boom downhaul works like a Cunningham by tightening the luff of the mainsail to flatten it and to move the belly of the mainsail toward the mast, which improves its aerodynamics and reduces heel.
-It helps most in moderate to heavy winds and can make a significant difference in the sail shape.
+A boom downhaul works like a Cunningham by tightening the luff of the mainsail to flatten it and to move the belly of the mainsail forward, which improves its aerodynamics and reduces heeling.
+It helps most in moderate to heavy winds and can make a significant difference in the mainsail shape.

-A Cunningham attaches by a hook to a grommet above the tack of the mainsail.
-It pulls the luff flat while at the same time creating a wrinkle in the foot the mainsail.
+A Cunningham works by connecting a hook on one end of a block and tackle to a grommet above the tack of the mainsail.
+Then when you harden the Cunningham, it pulls the luff flat while at the same time creating a wrinkle in the foot the mainsail.
 The boom stays stationary on top of a stop in the mast slot.
+A boom downhaul is simpler than a Cunningham

 It may help to think of a boom downhaul as simply a boom tie-down line led aft to the cockpit.
 The advantages of a downhaul over a tie-down is that you can always trim it regardless of how high the mainsail is hoisted and it doesn’t make a wrinkle in the foot of the mainsail that disturbs air flow.